Spacha/PyGamEngine/README.md

 ## World map (ground)
 The world map must have different collision detection.
 I would love to have destructable ground.
 It could be stored as a matrix of integers, where different integer represent different material (non-destructable, destructable, air).
 Each integer would have a ground element associated with, each having their own color/texture, hardness and solidity.

+## Coordinates
+World coordinates <-> Screen coordinates.
+Screen dimensions are specified in the initialization.
+World dimensions are specified when the world is being set up.
+* Screen coordinates:
+  * Drawing
+  * Catching mouse input
+* World coordinates
+  * Physics (collision, position, velocity, ...)
+Requires methods for converting between the two coordinate systems.
+Implementation of camera system (world flowing past screen boundary) should be possible.